francescomucio/tee-as-transformation/docs/user-guide/data-quality-tests.md

 - Easier to maintain (update in one place)
 - Consistent testing across tables

+**Important:** Generic SQL tests must be referenced in model metadata to be used.
+If you create a generic SQL test but never reference it in any model's metadata, t4t will warn you that the test is unused.

-#### Table-Specific Tests
+#### Singular SQL Tests

-Table-specific tests hardcode the table name directly in the SQL.
+Singular SQL tests hardcode the table name directly in the SQL.
 They are useful when:
 - The test logic is specific to one table's structure
 - You need to reference multiple tables in one test
 - The test has complex table-specific business rules

-**Example - Table-Specific Test:**
+**Example - Singular SQL Test:**
 ```sql
 -- tests/test_my_first_table.sql
 -- This test is specific to my_schema.my_first_table